xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/dashboards.md

 * revenue per traffic source
 * e-commerce conversion rate per traffic source

-Based on a custom sales sumary report of a kind you can get all the information on what is happening with the shop on a daily basis in a couple of minutes.
+Based on a custom sumary report of a kind you can get all the information on what is happening with the shop on a daily basis in a couple of minutes.
 All the data are collected on a single page.

 To set up a report for your online store log in to Google Analytics, go to **Customization** -> **Dashboards** and hit the red **'Create'** button.